Swedish Air Force: Next generation fighter jet

+In an effort to maintain the possibility of pursuing any of the three options SAAB was awarded a two year contract by the Swedish Air Force for concept studies for next generation fighter jet studies in 2024.
+The program, called KFS, includes the development of both a next generation manned fighter jet and unmanned systems such as loyal wingmen.
+The construction of technology demonstrators is planned during the second phase of studies which will commence in 2026.

+Sweden had signed a memorandum of Understanding (MOU) with the United Kingdom and Italy in 2021 regarding the joint development of next generation technologies for the Tempest fighter jet.
+Sweden would later walk away from the project which by then had evolved into GCAP citing differences between its requirements for a next generation fighter jet and those of the UK, Italy and Japan.

 Military transport aircraft

 The Swedish C-130 Hercules (TP 84) were bought from the United States in the 1960s and has been updated several times.
-By 2020 the current version will not be able to fly because of new restrictions to civilian air space.
-The Swedish Defence Materiel Administration has been tasked to update the aircraft so they can remain in service to 2030.
-There are also plans to buy new aircraft by 2024 to replace the current fleet.
+The Swedish Defence Materiel Administration has been tasked to update the aircraft so they can remain in service until 2030.
+In November 2024 the Swedish Air Force announced that it had selected the Embraer C-390 Millennium as its future military transport aircraft.
 As part of the Heavy Airlift Wing cooperation, Sweden also operates three Boeing C-17 which are located at Pápa Air Base in Hungary.

 Training aircraft

-Sweden uses the Saab 105 as the primary jet-trainer.
-About 40 planes are today operational.
-Designed in the 1960s the aircraft is starting to show its age and will gradually be replaced.
-The Swedish Air Force has selected the Grob G 120TP as its new Basic Trainer Aircraft, designated SK 40.
-Seven aircraft and one computer-based training system are on order, with delivery expected in 2022 and service starting in 2023.
+Sweden used the Saab 105 as the primary jet-trainer until phase out per June 2024.
+About forty planes were operational.
+Designed in the 1960s the aircraft is starting to show its age and were gradually phased out from active service.
+The Swedish Air Force selected the Grob G 120TP as its new Basic Trainer Aircraft, designated SK 40.
+Ten aircraft have been ordered and delivered but due to work environment problems caused by high workload the implementation of the new planes have been put on hold temporarily.

 Saab GlobalEye AEW&C

 Sweden will procure the Saab GlobalEye airborne early warning and control (AEW&C) platform to replace its two S100D/ASC890.
 The Swedish Armed Forces submitted an official request to the government to buy the Saab GlobalEye platform on October 1, 2021.
 On October 24, 2021 the Swedish government approved the purchase to replace its old S100D/ASC890.

-On 30 June 2022 SAAB and the Swedish Defence Materiel Administration (FMV) signed a contract for the acquisition of 2 GlobalEye aircraft, to be designated S 106 in Swedish service.
-The deal is valued at 7,3 billion SEK (US$710 million) and deliveries are scheduled for 2027.
-The contract also includes the option to procure up to 2 additional GlobalEye aircraft.
+On 30 June 2022 SAAB and the Swedish Defence Materiel Administration (FMV) signed a contract for the acquisition of two GlobalEye aircraft, to be designated S 106 in Swedish service.
+The deal is valued at 7,3 billion SEK (US$710 million) and deliveries was scheduled for 2027.
+The contract also included the option to procure up to two additional GlobalEye aircraft.
+After pledging its current Saab ASC 890 platforms to Ukraine, the GlobalEye delivery was expedited and one additional aircraft was ordered by the Swedish Air Force.